Let the Dominoes Fall: Release

 On March 30, 2009, Let the Dominoes Fall was announced for release in three months' time; the following day, the track listing and artwork were posted online.
 "Last One to Die" was made available for streaming on April 7, 2009, via the band's Myspace page.
 From late April 2009, until the album's release, the band posted several making-of videos online.
 On May 12, 2009, a music video was released for "Last One to Die".
-A week later, "Easy Bay Night" was posted on Myspace.
+A week later, "East Bay Night" was posted on Myspace.
 Shortly after this, the band performed at the KROQ Weenie Roast.
 Let the Dominoes Fall was made available for streaming on May 26 on their Myspace, before being released on June 2 through Hellcat Records.
 "Up to No Good" was released as the album's second single.
 A deluxe edition of the album was released which included a bonus CD of the entire album in acoustic form, and a DVD featuring a documentary about the making of the album.
 On June 10, 2009, the band appeared on The Tonight Show with Conan O'Brien, performing "Last One to Die".
 In June and July, the band supported Rise Against on their headlining tour of the US.
 On October 12, 2009, a music video was released for "Up to No Good".